 Over and under the waves, the name of McGeoch has long been synonymous with the design and engineering of high quality bespoke electrical control & instrumentation systems and specialist marine and explosion proof lighting for the world’s naval ships and submarines as well as for the merchant vessels and passenger fleets of many nations.

-In previous blogs, published month-by-month this year, we have charted the company’s success.
+Furthermore, in previous blogs, published month-by-month this year, we have charted the company’s success.
 From the historic contract to supply electric lighting fittings for the ‘SS City of Paris’ , (from 1889 to 1893, the holder of the ‘Blue Riband’ as the fastest ship on the north Atlantic route), through the Edwardian era to the pre and post WW1 and WW2 periods.
 In this latest blog we reflect on more recent achievements of the 21st century.

 McGeoch’s Pioneering Role in Modern Royal Navy Vessels